 (3) The modified penalty specified opposite an offence in Schedule 2 column 4 is the modified penalty for that offence, if committed by a body corporate, for the purposes of the Criminal Procedure Act 2004 section 5(3).

-[Regulation 5 inserted in Gazette 4 Aug 2017 p.
+[Regulation 5 inserted: Gazette 4 Aug 2017 p.
 4310-11.]

 6. Approved officers and authorised officers